Pete McCloskey: Change of political affiliation

 In the spring of 2007, McCloskey announced that he had changed his party affiliation to the Democratic Party.
 In an email and letter to the Tracy Press, McCloskey stressed that the "new brand of Republicanism" had finally led him to abandon the party that he had joined in 1948.
 He followed this up with an op-ed column in which he explained that "Disagreement [with party leadership] turned into disgust" and "I finally concluded that it was fraud for me to remain a member of this modern Republican Party", although it was a "decision not easily taken."

 In the 2020 United States presidential election, McCloskey was nominated to be a member of the Democratic slate of electors for the state of California.
 As Democrat Joe Biden won the state's popular vote, McCloskey became one of California's 55 members of the Electoral College.
-He cast his presidential vote for Biden and vice-presidential vote for California Senator Kamala Harris on December 14, 2020.
+He cast his presidential vote for Biden and vice-presidential vote for Kamala Harris on December 14, 2020.